What licenses and insurance are needed to start a cleaning business?

 In addition to licenses and bonds, your cleaning company may need business insurance.
 Cleaning business insurance provides financial protection during incidents like employee injuries and client lawsuits.
 As with licenses and bonds, the rules for commercial insurance depend on where you work, your clients, and your type of business.

 Here’s an overview of licenses, bonds, and commercial insurance for cleaning businesses.
-Remember, even when it’s not required, marketing your company as licensed, bonded, or insured can give your company an edge over competitors and help attract bigger clients.
+Remember, even when it’s not required, marketing your company as licensed, bonded, and insured can give your company an edge over competitors and help attract bigger clients.

 When you start a cleaning business, there are two licenses you might need: a vendor’s license and a doing business as (DBA) license.
 At a high level, business licenses allow your company to legally conduct business in your state.

 Here’s what you need to know about each type of license:

 A vendor’s license is usually the same as a basic business license.
 It allows you to collect sales tax on the cleaning supplies you purchase, which some states require.
 If you charge clients for cleaning products separately from the service, you are likely required to collect sales tax.

 A DBA license is required if your business is called anything other than your legal name.
 Most states require DBA licenses to protect consumers from unethical business practices.
 It also prohibits other companies from using your business name.